Etextbooks: The library will purchase unlimited user etextbooks for your courses upon request. Search textbook availability here.

 If you need help with putting together your course reserves for the semester, please contact your librarian liaison.

-For assistance with reserves services and policies, or with purchasing materials for reserve, please contact Laurie Phillips, Associate Dean, at 864-7833 or firstname.lastname@example.org.
+For assistance with reserves services and policies, or with purchasing materials for reserve, please contact Laurie Phillips, Interim Dean, at 864-7833 or firstname.lastname@example.org.

 Your request for scanning may be refused if we determine that it does not adhere to fair use guidelines.
 The four factors of fair use are: